The first higher Chow groups of $\mathcal{M}_{1,n}$ for $n\leq 4$: Equivariant Calculations

 \section{Equivariant Calculations}

-In this section, we perform calculations with equivaraint Chow groups to compute the indecomposible first higher Chow groups of the quotient stacks $\M_{1,1}, \M_{1,2},\M_{1,2}^0$ and $\M_{1,3}^0$.
+In this section, we perform calculations with equivariant Chow groups to compute the indecomposable first higher Chow groups of the quotient stacks $\M_{1,1}, \M_{1,2},\M_{1,2}^0$ and $\M_{1,3}^0$.
 Presentations of the Chow rings of these stacks fall out from these computations.

 Throughout the next three sections, we use Lemma~\ref{Module} with base $S=B\Gm$, meaning that for every stack $X$ we consider, $\CH(X)$ and $\overline\CH(X,1)$ will be modules over $\Lambda:=\CH(B\Gm)=\Z[\lambda]$.
 By \cite[Corollary 2.5]{Bish1}, the class of $\lambda$ in $\CH(\M_{1,1})$ really is the first Chern class of the Hodge bundle on $\M_{1,1}$, and therefore on any stack mapping to $\M_{1,1}$, justifying the notation of $\lambda$.